NishikantS578/majorProject/compiler/README.md

 ## Usage
 ```
+<path to build directory>compiler // for repl
-compiler <path to program file> // Compiles your mnm code
+<path to build directory>compiler <path to program file> // Compiles your code
 ```

 # Tasks